Doctoral clinical fellows

 We are looking for talented and motivated clinicians who are passionate about research, have a strong academic track record and have the potential to pursue a career as an academic clinician.

-Applicants for this competitive programme are expected to have:
+At the time of application, candidates for this competitive programme are expected to:

-- a medical, dental or veterinary degree (awarded by summer 2023 at the latest),
+- hold a medical, dental or veterinary degree;

-- continuous full General Medical Council (GMC) registration or equivalent (eg GDC registration, RVCS registration, equivalent national registration outside the UK).
+- hold General Medical Council (GMC) registration or equivalent registration (eg GDC registration, RVCS registration, equivalent national registration outside the UK);

 Views from fellows